weewx/weewx/docs_src/custom/json-generator.md

 # The JSON generator

 The [Image generator](image-generator.md) renders plots to PNG on the server.
-The JSON generator is its data-only counterpart: it reads the *same* plot definitions, fetches the *same* series, applies the *same* unit conversion and labels — then writes the numbers as JSON instead of drawing them.
+The JSON generator is its data-only counterpart: it reads the *same* plot definitions, fetches the *same* series, applies the *same* unit conversion and labels, then writes the numbers as JSON instead of drawing them.

 What you do with those numbers is up to the skin.
 The `Horizon` skin draws them in the browser, which is what makes its charts resize with the window, show a value under the pointer, and step back through the history.

 The generator changes nothing about the Image generator, and the two can run side by side.
 If you link your PNGs from a forum signature or an email, keep the Image generator enabled and add this one alongside.

 ## Enabling it